Updated: Jul 18

-EAGALA truly is a team practice as it benefits the Equine Specialist and their love of working with horses, the Mental Health Professional by providing powerful alternative therapy, and the client by providing effective growth and learning.
+EAGALA truly is a team practice as it benefits the Equine Specialist and their love of working with horses, the Mental Health Professional (utilized through the EAP therapy model) by providing powerful alternative therapy, and the client by providing effective growth and learning.
 EAGALA is not only effective and intense, but often enjoyable and facilitates personal breakthroughs in a unique environment without ongoing face-to-face dialogue, a model differing from more traditional forms of talk therapy.

-EAGALA provides a standard structure for Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) sessions.
+EAGALA provides a standard structure for Equine Assisted Psychotherapy (EAP) sessions.
 And though the EAGALA Model provides a framework for practice, there are many opportunities within that framework for creativity and adaptability in order to best fit the needs of the client and individual therapeutic styles.

-Here are a few of the consistencies you will see in all EAGALA Equine Therapy:
+Here are a few of the consistencies you will see in EAGALA Equine Therapy:

-A treatment team consisting of a licensed Mental Health Professional, a certified Equine Specialist, and horses - all working with the client, side-by-side.
+A EAP treatment team as explained above, consisting of a licensed Mental Health Professional, a certified Equine Specialist, and horses - all working with the client, side-by-side.

 All work is ‘grounded,’ meaning there is no riding work in the EAGALA Model

 The goals and routines of EAGALA are solutions-focused and personalized for each client by experiential learning, reflection, projection, and self-discovery.
 This is very different from traditional talk therapy, as EAGALA involves considerably less speaking.